image

 United States

-My scholarship has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements and their coalescing, historical memory, digital humanities, along with cultural ecology.
-Through the connections that a longue dureé approach reveals, I have brought, and continue bring, these various interests together.
+My scholarship has also concentrated on women’s labor and organizing on the U.S.-Mexico border, African American and Mexican American social justice movements and their coalescing, Latina/o-Indigenous relations, along with digital humanities.
+Through the connections that a long-term approach reveals, I have brought, and continue bring, these various interests together.

 My public humanities experience includes working and volunteering within publicly accessible oral history projects as well as preservation projects focused on harnessing historical assets for community-oriented development.
 My research has also been included within publications for the wider public and government agencies.